waqasbhatti/astrobase/README.md

 Full documentation is still a work in progress (as soon as I figure out how Sphinx works), but the docstrings are fairly good and an [overview](#contents) is provided below, along with Jupyter notebooks that demonstrate some of the functionality.

-See the instructions for [installation](#installation) to get started.
-In brief:
+See the instructions for [installation](#installation) for details.
+To install **[astrobase](https://pypi.python.org/pypi/astrobase)** from the Python Package Index (PyPI):

 ```bash
 pip install astrobase
 ```

-will install this package. `astrobase` should work with Python >= 3.4 and Python 2.7.
+The package should work with Python >= 3.4 and Python 2.7.
 Using the newest Python 3 version available is recommended.
+See the [installation instructions](#installation) below for details.

 # Contents